afarntrog/searchable-classifieds/README.md

 ## Problem:
 My local newspaper has local job classifieds.
 However, they are online only as a [flipbook](https://www.3dissue.com/flipbooks.html).
-Since flipbooks are in pdf format they are not searchable.
+Since flipbooks are in JPEG format they are not searchable.
 And it is too tedious to look through each one to find something in my interests.

 ## Solution:

-I created this Python Django app to scrape the classifieds pdf and then using tesseract OCR extracted the text.
+I created this Python Django app to scrape the classifieds JPEG and then using tesseract OCR extracted the text.
 Then I displayed them in a nice format and added search to the app.
 So now you can easily find jobs with your desired keywords.

 ---